rancher/windows/vsphere-templates/README.md

 The files are distributed in the following directories.
 * **`builds`** - contains the templates, variables, and configuration files for the machine image build.
 * **`scripts`** - contains the scripts to initialize and prepare a Windows machine image build.
+  * **This includes installing and configuring important dependencies, such as CloudBase init, as well as configuring access over SSH.**
 * **`certificates`** - contains the Trusted Root Authority certificates for a Windows machine image build.
 * **`manifests`** - manifests created after the completion of the machine image build.
 * **`terraform`** - contains example Terraform plans to test machine image builds.